-Development revenue recognized under our collaboration agreements with AstraZeneca for the year ended December 31, 2023 was impacted by the decrease in co-development billings due to the closeout activities under our collaboration agreements with AstraZeneca for roxadustat, which was partially offset by the allocated revenue of \$0.8 million related to the above-mentioned \$4.0 million regulatory milestone associated with the renewal of our right to continue to market roxadustat in China.
+Development revenue recognized under our collaboration agreements with AstraZeneca for the year ended December 31, 2024 was the final development revenue as a result of the termination of the AstraZeneca U.S./RoW Agreement.
+Development revenue recognized under our collaboration agreements with AstraZeneca for the year ended December 31, 2023 also included the allocated revenue of \$0.8 million related to the above-mentioned \$4.0 million regulatory milestone associated with the renewal of our right to continue to market Roxadustat in China.

-Other revenue recognized for the year ended December 31, 2023 included an upfront payment related to patent transfer under from Eluminex, revenue from sales of certain research and development material, as well as revenue related to our contract manufacturing agreement with Eluminex, under which we were responsible for supplying the cornea product at 110% of our product manufacturing costs until our manufacturing technology is fully transferred to Eluminex, which occurred by the end of 2023.
+Other revenue recognized for the two years ended December 31, 2024 included our contract manufacturing agreement with Eluminex, under which we are responsible for supplying the cornea product at 110% of our product manufacturing costs until our manufacturing technology is fully transferred to Eluminex, which occurred by the end of 2023, and ceased in the first quarter of 2024.
+Other revenue recognized for the year ended December 31, 2023 also included a \$0.5 million upfront payment related to patent transfer under from Eluminex and revenue from sales of certain research and development material.